erikc5000/deco-mongo/README.md

 }
 ```

-When mapping for an update, we're not assuming any knowledge of what the document looks like in the database -- it just overwrites everything except for the \_id and any creation timestamps.
-Creation of partial update documents isn't supported at this time, though you can map selected fields by using mapPartialToDb(), which we did to convert the ID used to find the document that we updated.
+When mapping for an update, we're not assuming any knowledge of what the document looks like in the database -- it just overwrites everything except for the ID and any creation timestamps.
+Creation of partial update documents isn't supported at this time, though you can map selected fields by using `mapPartialToDb()`, which we did to convert the ID used to find the document that we updated.

 #### Creating a repository